Suits season 9: Casting

-Korsh revealed intentions to bring back characters from the past as it has "always been in the lexicon of Suits to bring people back and that's because I think that's how life works," but that the writers were deciding on whom exactly they wanted to bring back as too much returning characters would prevent the story from moving forward.
+Korsh revealed intentions to bring back characters from the past as it has "always been in the lexicon of Suits to bring people back and that's because I think that's how life works," but that the writers were deciding on whom exactly they wanted to bring back as too many returning characters would prevent the story from moving forward.
 He denied rumors started by British tabloids that they were trying to get Meghan Markle back for a cameo in exchange for a large donation to charity, although he did share that he and Patrick J. Adams were contemplating bringing Mike Ross back for the final season if it worked out with Adams' schedule.
 At the same time, he stated a cross-over with characters from Pearson had not been ruled out nor planned.
 On June 3, 2019, it was officially announced that Adams would return as a guest star for the fifth episode of the season.
 Korsh also hinted that he could re-appear in the series finale, though that was still uncertain.
 Additionally, Korsh stated that they would always welcome Markle back if she were to reach out, but he did not see it happening.

 Following the eighth-season finale, Korsh stated in an interview that Wendell Pierce's Robert Zane was written out of the show given Pierce's uncertain availability for the ninth season.
 Nevertheless, Korsh hoped that they would be able to bring him back.